 - Serves as a resource for members of the University community who need resource materials, information, or advice.

-- Develops and distributes the annual Federal Affirmative Action Plan and the biannual State Plan.
-The current state and federal affirmative action plans are on file in the Office of Equity and Affirmative Action and can be viewed upon request.
+- Develops and distributes the annual Federal Affirmative Action Plan.
+The current state and federal affirmative action plans are on file in the office and can be viewed upon request.

 - Participates in developing and updating University policies and programs to provide and retain a diverse workplace.